porelli/firefox-sync/README.md

 ### Android

 1. go to App Menu `⋮` > `Settings` > `About Firefox` and click the logo 5 times.
 You should see a `debug menu enabled` notification
-1. go back to the main setting menu and you will see `Sync Debug` at the top, just under the `Syncronize and save your data` box.
+1. go back to the main setting menu and you will see `Sync Debug` at the top, just under the `Synchronize and save your data` box.
 Tap on it
 1. tap on `Custom Sync server` and set it to `https://firefox-sync.example.com/1.0/sync/1.5`
 1. log in to Firefox and start syncing.